West Huntspill WRC Bathing Waters Improvements (2021)

 Such improved biological treatment will enhance the UV treatment efficacy to achieve up-to 4.4 log reduction in enteroviruses and a 5.4 log reduction in faecal coliforms.

-Water industry specialists Lewis Civil Engineering (LCE) and Trant Engineering (TEL) were respectively appointed Civil and M&E Delivery Partners by Wessex Water’s Engineering and Sustainable Development Team (ESD) for this project.
+Water industry specialists Lewis Civil Engineering (LCE) - now (Dec 2022) Envolve Infrastructure - and Trant Engineering (TEL) were respectively appointed Civil and M&E Delivery Partners by Wessex Water’s Engineering and Sustainable Development Team (ESD) for this project.
 Alongside WW ESD, SWECO (design partners), and Wessex Water’s own Automation & Commissioning Team, the scheme was successfully developed from the optioneering stage through detailed design to construction.

 Over the course of the project all partners have worked very closely to deliver the West Huntspill Bathing Water Improvement scheme, a £12m capital investment from Wessex Water.